All The Types of Editing Your Book Needs (With Examples)

 What Are the Different Types of Editing?

-An editorial assessment is the first type of editorial feedback your manuscript should receive and is usually performed by the commissioning editor, whose main job is to acquire books for a publishing house.
+An editorial assessment is the first type of editorial feedback your manuscript should receive.
+It is usually performed by the commissioning editor, whose main job is to acquire books for a publishing house, or a freelance editor.
 At this early stage in the editorial process, the editor is not concerned with grammar or syntax, but rather with the bigger picture.
-In fact, there is usually no “editing” being done at this stage.

 An editorial assessment looks at the general ideas of your work, the way your narrative flows (or doesn’t in certain places), as well as your overall characterization, themes, and plot.
 In other words, think of this stage as the general report on your book; you’ll find out what works, and what needs changing.